The Blitz: Battle of Britain

-The circumstances affected the Germans more than the British.
-Operating over home territory, British aircrew could fly again if they survived being shot down.
-German crews, even if they survived, faced capture.
-Moreover, bombers had four to five crewmen on board, representing a greater loss of manpower.
-On 7 September, the Germans shifted away from the destruction of the RAF's supporting structures.
-German intelligence suggested Fighter Command was weakening, and an attack on London would force it into a final battle of annihilation while compelling the British Government to surrender.
+The circumstances hampered the Germans more than the British: Operating over home territory, British aircrew could fly again, if they survived being shot down.
+German crews (even if they survived) faced capture.
+Moreover, the Reich's bombers carried four to five crew, representing a greater loss of manpower.
+On 7 September the Germans shifted away from the destruction of the RAF's supporting structures.
+German intelligence suggested Fighter Command was weakening, and that an attack on London would force it into a final battle of annihilation, while compelling the British Government into surrender.